A 6-mile circular walk from Crickhowell car park to the top of Table Mountain and back via Cwm Cumbeth valley.

 Last Wednesday was the first time for ages that all my weekly walking friends and I have managed to get together, so we felt blessed that it was one of the first of the glorious days we have had this month!

 The first hour to the top of the Table is fairly steep and satisfying and seriously worth it even if you go no further.
-Having chatted on the summit, basked in the sunshine and taken in the extraordinary views of Crickhowell, the Brecon Beacons, Sugar Loaf and Skirrid, we decided to carry on up towards Pen Carrig Calch, although not quite as far as the trig point.
+Having chatted on the summit, basked in the sunshine and taken in the extraordinary views of Crickhowell, the Brecon Beacons, Sugar Loaf and Skirrid, we decided to carry on up towards Pen Cerrig-calch, although not quite as far as the trig point.

-Contouring around to the West and then South West, we kept height and arrived at the Darren.
-This is a spectacular cliff edge, on which one must stop to contemplate the views; I even spotted the Gliffaes towers in the distance to the West.
+Contouring around to the west and then south-west, we kept height and arrived at the Darren.
+This is a spectacular cliff edge, on which one must stop to contemplate the views; I even spotted the Gliffaes towers in the distance to the west.

-From the Darren we descended to the sheepfold below, now able to see all three peaks – Table Mountain, Sugar Loaf and Skirrid.
+From the Darren, we descended to the sheepfold below, now able to see all three peaks – Table Mountain, Sugar Loaf and Skirrid.
 At the sheepfold we picked up the Beacons Way, which took us back down through the beautiful wooded valley, Cwm Cumbeth, still purple with Bluebells.
-A small Easterly detour near the bottom brought us back to Great Oak road and then back into Crickhowell.
+A small easterly detour near the bottom brought us back to Great Oak road and then back into Crickhowell.

 Online booking is available and reception will be staffed from 9am to midday from Monday to Saturday, so please do call us.

-Thank you for all your support and we hope to see you in the spring.
+Thank you for all your support and we hope to see you in May and beyond.

-James & Suie Suter and all the team at Gliffaes.
+James & Susie Suter and all the team at Gliffaes.